Appointments

 Non-urgent advice: Additional Information

-• Training: The practice is a place where registrar doctors train to become General Practitioners.
+The practice is a place where registrar doctors train to become doctors.
 Dr. Waterhouse is the main trainer.
 Dr Salvati also provides training.
 GP Registrars are doctors who have worked in hospitals for at least 3 years.
 They're here because they have chosen to work in general practice.
 They come to Eaglescliffe Medical Practice for 6 or 12 months of training, supervised by GPs.
 They go through assessments and exams during their training.
 To review consulting skills, registrars record some consultations with their trainer.
 We will ask you for permission and sign a video consent form.
 The recordings are only used for educational purposes.
 They are only viewed by the GP registrar and their trainer.
 Sometimes, the trainer may also sit in the surgery to observe.